kubernetes-sigs/application/README.md

 The above description, from the [Kubernetes homepage](https://kubernetes.io/), is centered on containerized _applications_.
 Yet, the Kubernetes metadata, objects, and visualizations (e.g., within Dashboard) are focused on container infrastructure rather than the applications themselves.

-The Application project consists of defining a CRD [(Custom Resource Definition)](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#customresourcedefinitions) and a [Custom Controller](https://kubernetes.io/docs/concepts/api-extension/custom-resources/#custom-controllers).
-The Application CRD is an endpoint in the Kubernetes API that stores a collection of Application objects.
-Every [Kubernetes object](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/#understanding-kubernetes-objects) includes two nested object fields that govern the object’s configuration: the object spec and the object status.
-The spec, which you must provide, describes your desired state for the object – the characteristics that you want the object to have.
-The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.
-The CRD simply let you store and retrieve structured data.
-The controller interprets the structured data and takes action.
-The Application Controller provides a declarative API for the Application CRD.

-The Application CRD provides a way for you to aggregate individual Kubernetes objects (e.g. Services, Deployments, StatefulSets, Ingresses, and CRDs), and manage them as a group.
-Providing UIs with a resource that allows for the aggregation and display of all the objects in the Application.
+Applications will provides a way for you to aggregate individual Kubernetes objects (e.g. Services, Deployments, StatefulSets, Ingresses, and CRDs), and manage them as a group.
+Hopefully providing UIs that allows for the aggregation and display of all the objects in the Application.

-## Project Purpose

-* Create an Application object to store an application's metadata
-* Create an Application object to facilitate the querying of the application's [Kubernetes Objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/)
-* Create an Application controller to take action on the Application objects

 **This can be used by:**